Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 Note that we have a callback inside a callback here, and while it saves us from a lot of boilerplate (e.g. there's no
-need to pass the `buf` parameter explicitly to callbacks, they just see it as part of their closure), the indentation
+need to pass the `buf` parameter explicitly to callbacks, they just see it as a part of their closure), the indentation
 levels are growing every time, and one can easily anticipate the problems that may come at nesting levels greater
 than one (google for "callback hell" to see how much people suffer from this in JavaScript).